Does apple cider vinegar kill fleas? To make your life and that of your pets as stress-free as possible, proper flea extermination is necessary.

 There are a lot of chemicals on the market for getting rid of fleas.
 However, it is inadvisable to resort to these products as they can be harmful to pets and their humans.

-Most of the products are designed specifically for one type of animal and may be harmful if used on a different species.
+Most products are designed specifically for one type of animal and may be harmful if used on a different species.
 One good example is dog products containing permethrin, which is dangerous to cats.

 You could try using apple cider vinegar on your pet and keep the home safe using white distilled vinegar.
 One of the many uses of Dawn dishwashing soap is fighting fleas.
 Dawn soap disrupts the flea’s exoskeleton and breaks down cell membranes.